kddubey/cappr/docs/source/motivation.rst

    choices
 #.
 Given this prompt, figure out how often the model doesn't output one of the given
    choices—call this an "invalid" output
 #.
-Figure out how to post-processes invalid outputs, depending on the way they look.
+Figure out how to post-process invalid outputs, depending on the way they look.
 Or
    give up, and figure out how to get your application to gracefully fail on an invalid output
 #.
 Figure out if you need to tweak the text generation strategy, loop back to step (2).

-This workflow is not scalable, and not necessary.

 Solution